 The city has seen almost every influential jazz name play a headline act.
 The Chicago Jazz Festival, still run in Millennium Park, has featured stars such as Sonny Rollins, Ornette Coleman, Jimmy Dawkins, Ella Fitzgerald, and Miles Davis.

-King Oliver and Jelly Roll Morton plied their trade in the Chicago music scene, while Louis Armstrong added sophistication to traditional jazz tempos in the mid-1920s.
+King Oliver and Jelly Roll Morton plied their trade in the Chicago music scene, while Louis Armstrong added sophistication to traditional jazz tempos in the mid-1920s, during the Jazz Age.
 Bud Freeman, Frank Trumbauer, and Gene Krupa formed an important part of a Chicago style so crucial to the genre that keeps inspiring musicians to the modern day.

 Let’s dive into the history of midwestern jazz.